 I stayed in the Hotel Saraj which is located a ten-minute walk away from the Old Town and boasts incredible elevated views of the city, however, it is a steep walk to and from this hotel, so may not be suitable for disabled visitors unless arriving and leaving by car.

-Located next to the old town and running alongside the river is the incredibly stunning City Hall.
+Located next to the old town and running alongside the river is one of the most beautiful things to do in Sarajvo – visit the incredibly stunning City Hall.
 It was actually destroyed in 1992 during the Siege of Sarajevo, including the loss of thousands of books and manuscripts.
-After the war, the city decided it was to be recreated exactly as it was prior, including all the stunning handpainted interior.
+After the war, the city decided it was to be recreated exactly as it was prior, including all the stunning hand painted interior.
 It is now open to visit seven days a week between 9am and 5pm so that it can be admired in all its beauty, there is also a museum located on the bottom floor.
 Entry 5 Bosnian Mark (roughly £2.50)

 I was taken here by the locals that I was with and they called it the best view point in Sarajevo – They weren’t lying.
 On a clear day, you can see the whole of the city and it is also conveniently facing the right direction for the sunset, so I would suggest to head up in time for that.
 I visited after dark and witnessed the city come alive.

 Olympic Bobsleigh and Luge Track – Summer activity

 In 1984 Sarajevo played host to the Winter Olympics and today the bobsleigh track still stands.
 Located up in the woods on Mountain Trevevic, it usually only easily accessible when there is no snow.
 Sadly it was also a place used during the Siege of Sarajevo, so it is also littered with bullet holes during an attack, a very sombre but important place to visit if you want to get a real understanding of the city.